Kanchenjunga Trek

 Answer: At the Kanchenjunga Base Camp hike, cook at guest houses and prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, curry rice, potatoes, eggs, and bread, soups, fresh vegetables.

-Question: What opportunities will I have for a shower along with the Kanchenjunga base camp short trek?
+Question: What opportunities will I have for a shower?

 Answer: You can get a shower at a hotel most probably on pay.
-If you are going on a full board camping trek, we do provide you hot water bucket, you will take a bucket shower.
+However, if you choose a full board camping trek option paying an extra cost? we do provide you hot water bucket, you will take a bucket shower.

 Question: How do I get drinking water on Kanchenjunga Base Camp lodge Treks?